bengler/what-school/README.md

 - The school boundaries are batch converted to static files instead of being loaded directly from the WFS.
 Either the municipality needs to upgrade their servers to support newfangled formats like GeoJSON or there should be a small server that converts and possibly caches this.

 - For street level search the entire file of 4k streets is shipped to the client and searched with regexps.
-It's only 120k and would shrink to 20k if gzipped on the server.
-You should consider doing the search server side.
-Remember to use fuzzy search and ranking on similarity.
+It's only 120k and would shrink to about 20k if gzipped on the server.
+You might consider doing the search server side.
+Remember to use fuzzy search and rank on levenshtein or other similarity.

 - You could skip jquery and some chunks of d3 for space savings

 - You should have a look at javascript and universal access

-- Known bugs: map popups have difficulty on Android chrome.
+- Known bugs: map popups don't trigger properly difficulty on Android chrome.

-- ~~The geometry for the boundaries could be about 1/10 of the size if simplified and converted to topoJSON.~~ Fixed, and they went from 876Kb to 100Kb.
+- ~~The geometry for the boundaries could be about 1/10 of the size if simplified and converted to topoJSON.~~ Fixed, and they went from 876Kb to 90Kb.
 Win.